 3. I Focused on the Journey

-Life really is about the journey.
+I was very connected to the shop and focused on what I saw as a journey.
 The future of the shop lay in the what happened each and every day.
-Being present allowed me to connect with customers, and it allowed the kids to connect with the kid inside me.
+The success of each day was linked to my ability to be present in the moment.
+Being present allowed me to connect with customers, and it allowed the kid inside me to connect with all the kids that came into the shop.

 When I was present in the moment I was happy.

-A Harvard study found that we spend almost 50% of our time thinking about the past and future, instead of focusing on the present, which leads to increased unhappiness.
+The article, 'Wandering mind is not a happy mind' written by Steve Bradt for the Harvard Gazette talks about research carried out by psychologists Matthew A. Killingsworth and Daniel T. Gilbert of Harvard University.
+This research found people spend almost 50% of their time thinking about the past and future, instead of focusing on the present, which leads to increased unhappiness.

-Each day we wake up to a new beginning.
+Remember, each day you wake up to a new beginning.
 This is a beautiful thing.
-Each day we wake up with a choice.
+Each day you wake up with to choices.
 This is a powerful thing.
-It’s all about perspective, and that choice belongs to each one of us.
+It’s all about perspective, and that choice belongs to you.
 What perspective will you choose today?

 Would you like to live your life from a success perspective?